kasperschmidt/TDOSE/README.md

 ## Running TDOSE

 Appendix B of [Schmidt et al. (2019)](#references) provides a range of useful examples of how to produce outputs with TDOSE.
 For examples of how to run individual pieces of code, please refer to the individual code headers.

+### Testing TDOSE

+To fasciliate testing of local installations and further user development of TDOSE in general, with the upgrade to Python 3, the directory [`tdose_examples`](https://github.com/kasperschmidt/TDOSE/tree/master/tdose_examples) was added to the TDOSE repository.
+This directory contains data on a few test objects and a script that can be run to test that the `aperture `, `gauss`, and `modelimg` extractions run as expected.
+To enable checks the complete set of output data produced by TDOSE running the script on these test data are also provided.

 ## References